Greetings & Readings: History

 Phyllis and Norton Baum founded the original Greetings & Readings in 1969 as a book and card shop occupying 1800 sqft.

 For 35 years, the store was located in Towson, Maryland, in the Loch Raven Plaza.
 After its closure, a new store was opened by Phyllis and Norton's son, Steven Baum; his wife Fran; his brother-in-law Stephen Spund and Spund's wife Amy.
 Greetings & Readings of Hunt Valley opened in August 2005 in the newly rebuilt Hunt Valley Towne Centre with a 30000 sqft, second floor location along the plaza's Main Street.

-The founder's son, Steven Baum, is president of the establishment.
-His brother-in-law Stephen Spund is vice-president.
-More than 90 workers were employed by Greetings & Readings in various departments which included gifts and jewelry, a Wi-Fi-enabled lounge, a Hallmark Gold Crown card section, a Vera Bradley boutique to make up what the store claimed was the premier independent gift store in Baltimore, Maryland.
-Greetings & Readings offered gifts and fashion from popular brands, and souvenires.

 Greetings & Readings was named one of the coolest businesses in Baltimore by Expert Market US.

 In January, 2010, wedding technology company WeddingWire, selected Greetings & Readings of Hunt Valley to receive the 2010 Bride’s Choice Awards™ for excellence in custom printing and personalized wedding invitation design.
 The invitation department was closed in 2018 to make room for expanding card and baby gift departments.
 The store hosted frequent book signings and other events including kids' story time readings.

 The store closed in January 2019, citing a drop in sales and customers lost to online booksellers.